meisyal/MIM/README.md

 ## License

 This project is released under GNU General Public License Version 3.
 Please, check [LICENSE][license] for more information.
-All other contents (dependencies etc.) are redistributed under their original license terms.
+All other contents (dependencies and etc.) are redistributed under their original license terms.

 The side menu icons (add-inventory.svg, customers.svg, inventory-item.svg,
 sales-order.svg, sales.svg, and statistic.svg) were created by